 The Rod of Asclepius

-As we already indicated in the introduction, the symbol that is used by the World Health Organization directly relates to our god of medicine.
+The symbol that is used by the World Health Organization directly relates to the god of medicine.
 The staff with a serpent wrapped around it is actually the only true symbol of medicine.
-Let’s talk about why exactly that is the case.

 The Worm Theory

 So, the first theory about the Rod of Asclepius is known as the worm theory.
 This basically refers to the Ebers papyrus, which is a medical textbook from ancient Egypt.
 It covers a whole range of diseases, both mental and physical.
 It is believed to be written around 1500 B.C.

 One of the chapters of the Ebers papyrus describes a treatment for worms.
 It specifically focussed on parasitic worms, like the Guinea worm.
 The parasites were rather common in ancient times, partly because hygiene measurements were a bit more suspicious back in the day.
 The worms would crawl around the victim’s body, just under the skin.